zgorzynb/Portfolio/Readme.md

 - ## Machine Learning and Data Analysis
   - ### Solar power generation data TODO
+    Technologies used in this project:
+      - Python
+      - Pandas
-  - ### TITANIC
+  - ### TITANIC TODO
+    Technologies used in this project:
+      - Python
+      - Pandas
+      - numpy
+      - sklearn

 - ## Deep Learning
-  - ### Car detection
+  - ### Car detection TODO
-  - ### Car model classification
     Technologies used in this project:
       - Python
       - numpy
       - Tensorflow and Keras
       - Pillow
+  - ### Car model classification TODO
+    Technologies used in this project:
+      - Python
+      - numpy
+      - Tensorflow and Keras
+      - Pillow
   - ### Bee or wasp?
 TODO
+    Technologies used in this project:
+      - Python
+      - numpy
+      - Tensorflow and Keras
+      - Pillow
-  - ### MNIST
+  - ### MNIST TODO
+    Technologies used in this project:
+      - Python
+      - numpy
+      - Tensorflow and Keras
+      - Pillow

 - ## Others
-    - ### My own programming language
+  - ### My own programming language TODO
     The project consists in creating the syntax and compiler of a new programming language.
 For this purpose, a parser generator was used.
     Technologies used in this project:
       - Python
       - ANTLR
       - LLVM

 # Skills

+- ## Technical skills

+- ## Soft skills